MiziCestt/MiziCestt/README.md

-That's it for now
+That's it for now.
 Sigh my hands